fbpx

 “I’m not answering that,” Berryhill responded.
 He later said he felt like it wasn’t his place to comment on funding matters, because he doesn’t want lawmakers to feel criticized for appropriating too little or make them think they are giving too much, adding “it’s a no-win situation on my part to answer that question.”

 Murphy said he thinks lawmakers support Mississippi’s community colleges — they just need to know how.
-By purchasing the furniture warehouse, NEMCC made a commitment to help citizens in its five-county region, an area where the free-trade agreements of the 1990s led the to suffer.
+By the furniture warehouse, NEMCC made a commitment to help citizens in its five-county region, an area where the free-trade agreements of the 1990s led the economy to suffer.

-“We need the behind us,” Murphy said.
+“We need the Legislature behind us,” Murphy said.
 “I think they are, especially on the workforce equipment and program side.
 But we need help on the capital side as well.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.